 Positioning is not something you do, it’s something that happens.
 You can choose a narrow market niche, devise a new pricing strategy and launch a giant ad campaign that, together, may affect people’s perception of you.
 But you can’t technically “position” anything.

+Want to transform your business into an iconic brand like 7-Up?
+Call us.
+541-815-0075.
 Want more classic positioning advice?
 Read this post.